Meg4Byte/Meg4Byte/README.md

 <details>

   <summary><h2>📚 About me </h2></summary>
-My name is N. I'm an electrical engineer, mathematician, technology enthusiast, and passionate coder with a deep love for literature, art, and music.
+My name is N. I'm an undergraduate electrical engineer and mathematician, technology enthusiast, and passionate coder with a deep love for literature, art, and music.
 In my free time, I pursue origami and digital art, finding joy in creative expression.
 I also enjoy spending time in nature, taking long walks, and cycling, which refreshes and inspires me.
 Throughout my electronics studies, I've explored various programming languages, from low-level assembly and C to high-level Python.
 Recently, my focus has shifted towards software projects and excelling at Data Structures and Algorithms (DSA).
 I am deeply committed to my work and engage in multiple projects, spanning hardware and software, both analog and digital.
 Looking forward, I am also eager to continue my academic journey with master's studies after obtaining my bachelor's degree.